-- 9.1 The Board and the Band support and encourage positive, responsible and respectful behaviour. - 9.2 The Band, through FNEC, will participate in any review or changes to the Board of Education's discipline policies and procedures. - 9.3 School principals and staff, parents and the community will work together with the best interest of the student in mind when dealing with behaviour issues. - 9.3.1 Where agreed upon, the Syilx practice restoring harmony will be utilized. - 9.3.2 Provide the necessary accommodations to ensure student safety within the school environment and to and from the school, including bus transportation. - 9.3.3 Ensure the SBT meetings and other meetings, to address student conduct and safety, include the appropriate staff. - 9.3.4 With written parental consent, the Coordinator shall be notified of potential disciplinary action and all correspondence related to the discipline of a student by the school administrator.
+- 9.1 The Board and the Band support and encourage positive, responsible and respectful behaviour. - 9.2 The Band, through AAC, will participate in any review or changes to the Board of Education's discipline policies and procedures. - 9.3 School principals and staff, parents and the community will work together with the best interest of the student in mind when dealing with behaviour issues. - 9.3.1 Where agreed upon, the Syilx practice restoring harmony will be utilized; - 9.3.2 Necessary accommodations to ensure student safety will be provided within the school environment and to and from the school, including bus transportation; - 9.3.3 SBT meetings and other meetings, to address student conduct and safety, will take place and include the appropriate staff; - 9.3.4 With written parental consent, the Coordinator shall be notified of potential disciplinary action and all correspondence related to the discipline of a student by the school administrator.